Savaiʻi: The last sunset in the world

 The village of Falealupo on the westernmost point of Savaiʻi, is just 20 mi from the dateline.
 It was arguably the last place in the world to see the sunset until a time zone change at end of 2011.
 Falealupo was the site of Millennium 2000 celebrations and reported by the BBC as 'the last place on earth to enter the new millennium.'
 Falealupo also has protected rainforests.

 Surfing

 Savaiʻi has surfing off reef breaks all around the island, with more waves during summer on the north coast and the south coast in winter.
 The conditions are not for novice surfers and there can be dangerous undercurrents and rips.
-Satuiatua Beach Fales on the south-west coast is owned by locals and was one of the first tourism accommodations attracting surfers.
+Satuiatua on the south-west coast attracts surfers.
 Other surfing spots around Savaiʻi include breaks off the villages of Lano, Aganoa Beach by Tafua, Lefagaoaliʻi, Lelepa and Fagamalo.

 Tourism development

 In 2008, an American company South Pacific Development Group (SPDG) obtained a 120-year lease for 600 acre of prime oceanfront customary land in Sasina, to build a luxury resort estimated to cost $450 – US$500 million.
 The developers pay less than one penny per square foot of land per month.
 The development will include a casino, timeshares and a cultural centre.
 The company is expecting to receive the casino licence for Savaiʻi island in a new law legalising casinos proposed by the government, the Casino and Gambling Bill 2010 tabled to parliament by the prime minister Tuilaepa Aiono Sailele Malielegaoi in March 2010.

 The announcement of the tourist development raised concern among environmental group O Le Siʻosiʻomaga Society about the impact of the development.
 The Samoa Hotel Association also expressed concern at the size of the development and its impact on the island's environment and infrastructure.
 The development is supported by the Government of Samoa.
 The lease is unprecedented in Samoa where 80% of the land is under customary ownership, 6% freehold and the rest owned by the government.